 I had two orange craft pumpkins I came across when emptying out my holiday totes.
 I didn’t want to throw them out because I knew they could be easily painted to whatever color I wanted.

-I gathered my supplies which were minimal: pumpkins, white paint used as primer, blue color paint to match my theme, paper plate, foam painting brush, thin painting brush, and newspaper.
+So that’s what I did!
+I gathered my supplies which were minimal: pumpkins, white paint used as a primer, blue color paint to match my theme, paper plate, foam painting brush, thin painting brush, and newspaper.

 First, I primed the pumpkins with two coats of white paint.
 I did one coat, let it dry, and then did the second.
 If you skip this step you will find it hard to cover your pumpkin with the color you choose.

-I then covered the pumpkins with two coats of the blue paint.
+I then covered the pumpkins with two coats of blue paint.
 Again, paint one coat, let it dry, and then do your second coat.
 I used the thin brush for the area around the stem to get into the tighter places.
 I used the foam brush for everything else.

-And viola!
+And voila!
 They’re done!

 *Tip: At the end of the season, when everything is on sale for fall, buy all different sizes and colors of pumpkins.
 You can easily change them to be whatever color you want in order to fit your theme.
-Just follow the technique above.
+Just follow the technique I used above.

 Here they are on the shelf along with a few more pumpkins I purchased from Joann Fabrics.
 Notice how I have all different size pumpkins and I arranged them in a group of 5.
 They say, they being the people who know what they are doing in the design world, to group items in an odd number because it’s more visually appealing.
 In the back, I placed a bouquet of fall flowers in a vase to finish the look.

-I lined the bottom of the tray with Spanish moss I purchased at Old Time Pottery.
-On top of the Spanish moss, I added all different kinds of greenery also purchased from Old Time Pottery.
-The main attraction of the tray is the large engraved pumpkin I found at Kirklands.
+I lined the bottom of the tray with Spanish moss I purchased at Dollar Tree.
+On top of the Spanish moss, I added all different kinds of greenery.
+The main attraction of the tray is the large engraved pumpkin I found at Kirkland’s a few years ago.
 Isn’t it beautiful?!

 Last but not least I was able to find a decorative pillow and matching throw blanket for the couch and loveseat.
 They were 70% off at Joann Fabrics!
 Woot Woot!
 I placed one item on each of the couches to pull the look together.